 The sizing for your rod, reel and line varies based on the destination.
 For example, a saltwater trip will require heavier rods and reels with sealed drags to protect against corrosion.

-For a western trout trip to a destination like Triple Creek Ranch and Big Hole Lodge in Montana, running a 5-6 weight rod is ideal.
+For a western trout trip to a fly fishing lodge in Montana, running a 5-6 weight rod is ideal.